lupyuen/lupyuen.github.io/src/marathon.md

 - Day Before Run: [__Eat More Carbs__](https://youtu.be/LzYq-2b0URk?si=_urcCzD0MrZOSFOu)

 - Just Before Run: Have a [__Light Snack__](https://teamwarrior.com/products/warrior-crunch-protein-bars-12s).
-If Possible: Have a Core Dump and empty our bowels.
+If Possible: Do a Core Dump and empty our bowels.

 - Every 30 minutes (or 5 km): Slurp an [__Energy Gel__](https://guenergy.com/products/energy-gel) (22 grams of carbs)